 Binukbok is actually quite popular especially among freedivers because schools of jack fish roam the area.
 It’s also home to sea turtles.
 This is also where Binukbok Viewpoint and Camp Raya resorts are located.

 This is actually the second time I have tried the intro course.
-The first was only weeks ago in a dive resort in Malapascua.
-In comparison, my prior course was more comprehensive and professional while this one offered by Summer Cruise seems more like an assisted fun dive rather than an introduction to diving.
+The first was only weeks ago in Thresher Cove Dive Resort in Malapascua, Cebu.
+In comparison, their course was more comprehensive while the one offered by Summer Cruise seems more like an assisted fun dive rather than an introduction to diving.
 I admit that I found this more beginner friendly and enjoyable, which is fitting for those who really just want to try out what it’s like to dive.

-Here are some differences I noticed.
-We were taught the basic skills in diving (breathing, equalizing underwater, pushing out the water from the mask) but in my opinion it wasn’t enough to know that we can actually do it underwater.
+We were taught the basic skills in diving (breathing, equalizing underwater, pushing out the water from the mask) but I wasn’t sure if it was enough for us to actually do it underwater.
 During the dive, we were not asked to control our own buoyancy valve (which is used to go down or up the water), which means a guide was always on our side or back to control it.
-I was also surprised that I was allowed to hold my gopro throughout the dive, whereas in my prior course I was advised to focus on learning how to dive properly first.
+I was also surprised that I was allowed to hold my GoPro throughout the dive, whereas in my prior course I was advised to focus on learning how to dive properly first.

 I asked our guide about it and he told me that the training is more detailed in the proper open water certification course.